Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 Freebies and discounts are a tried and true marketing campaign, after all, who doesn’t love a good deal?

 Incentivize customers by offering free shipping or a gift with their purchase.
 Even if customers are shopping for their loved ones during the holiday season, they will appreciate a little something for themselves.
-30% of customers make a purchase just to gain something.

 72% of customers look for discounts and sales from brands when making their purchasing decisions.
 Holiday shopping can break the bank for a lot of customers which is why they appreciate a discounted price.